Are your web pages loading slow? I bet I know why!

 - Find and remove problem plugins.

-If you said NO to most of the above questions or are just a speed freak looking for every bit of performance you can get, use the below optimization techniques to improve your website loading time.
+If you said NO to most of the above questions or are just a speed freak looking for every bit of performance, use the optimization techniques below to improve your website loading time.

 Web Pages Loading Slow?

 Go ahead and run through the below suggestions.
 I purposefully made them as simple and actionable as possible.
-I'm confident that you can improve your loading times yourself without having to pay someone an arm and a leg!
+I'm confident you can improve your loading times without paying someone an arm and a leg!

 Use Exact Image Sizes